ClementNerma/Rave/docs/books/concepts.md

 * Perform the four inferences (inferred typing, IST, ICT, inferred templating) ;
 * Guarantee the proper functioning of the code

-It takes as an input a syntaxically-trusted AST and delivers a functionally-trusted SRT.
+**Reminder :** It takes as an input a syntaxically-trusted AST and delivers a functionally-trusted SRT.

-### Compilation: SRT to machine code
+### The compiler

 The compiler first converst the SRT to LLIC (low-level intermediary code), which is a special representation of the SRT that is a lot simplifer for the machine but not human-friendly.
 For example, it does not implement the concept of class and does not support `for` loops.

-The goal is to make a low-level representation that can be converted to the assembly language, which is a translation of binary (which is our final machine code) that can be ran directly on the machine, with the best performances.
+The goal of LLIC is to make a low-level representation that can be converted to the assembly language, which is a translation of binary (which is our final machine code) that can be ran directly on the machine, with the best performances.

 Altough, this step requires the compiled program to run on the operating system **and** platform it was compiled for.
 For example, a program compiled for Windows will not runnable on Linux.
 Also, a program compiled for x86 CPU on Linux won't work on ARM CPU like a Raspberry Pi, even if it runs Linux.

 Hopefully, it's still possible to compile a program for Windows from a Linux system.
 And that's where LLIC is especially useful, not only for the persons who work on the compiler, but also for the final user: when compiling a program to, let's say, seven targets (x86 and x64 versions of Windows, Linux and Mac OS, plus ARM for Linux), the first part of the compilation, which is the most heavy (converting a SRT to LLIC) will be done only once.
 For each platform, the compiler will simply have to convert LLIC to a machine code designed for the target (like x64 Windows), so it saves a lot of times when deploying an heavy project on several platforms.

-### Interpretation: SRT on-the-fly
+### The interpreter

 **THIS IS A THEORICAL PART.
 The interpreter is not fully designed yet, and it could be completely re-designed (like interpreting SRT using a JIT compiler or some things).
 Also, the execution speed written in this part are predicted, as they _should_ be like precised here, but this is not a commitment.**